Jash-Bhatia/Deep_Learning/DeepLearning_Project/README.md

 Welcome to our Bird Classifier App

-Ever looked at a bird and wondered what id that?
+Ever looked at a bird and wondered what is that?
 Well now you have our Bird classifier app.

 Open our App